 At Cottonwood Tucson, we pride ourselves on our internationally respected co-occurring disorders program.
 Frequently, substance abuse and another condition, such as depression, occur together – this known as a co-occurring disorder.
-As a first step to determine whether there is a need for co-occurring disorders treatment, each patient who enters Cottonwood participates in a detailed medical and psychiatric assessment, including a thorough physical examination with our medical staff.
+As a first step to determine whether there is a need for co-occurring disorder treatment, each patient who enters Cottonwood participates in a detailed medical and psychiatric assessment, including a thorough physical examination with our medical staff.

 Cottonwood’s co-occurring disorders program has proven to have a positive effect on preventing relapse after drug and alcohol treatment.
 Cottonwood can also makes quick assessments of co-occurring disorders through our Cottonwood Assessment Program (CAP), CAP is a 4 day intensive inpatient assessment program providing a comprehensive evaluation that will focus on the specific needs of the individual.
-For more comprehensive information on our co-occurring disorders treatment, we encourage you to explore our addiction and behavioral health programs or contact us at any time.
+For more comprehensive information on our co-occurring disorder treatment, we encourage you to explore our addiction and behavioral health programs or contact us at any time.